 Personal income filers and small business owners are responsible for filing their taxes every year.
 You not only need to file taxes, but you also need to do so correctly.

 Consequently, the IRS sometimes targets small businesses more than personal income returns to make sure their accounting books are accurate.
 By a careful review of your records, an IRS agent can determine if your records are consistent with the tax return that was filed.

 While a tax audit does not mean that you did anything wrong (it merely means the IRS needs more information to verify the accuracy of your return), it is still a stressful and hectic process.

 The professionals that provide audit defense at Levy & Associates are well aware of the audit process and are perfectly positioned to create a plan and represent you or your company every step of the way.

-A strong and knowledgable professional that can represent you in an audit can eliminate a lot of time and effort you would otherwise need to dedicate to the IRS examination.
+A strong and knowledgeable professional that can represent you in an audit can eliminate a lot of time and effort you would otherwise need to dedicate to the IRS examination.
 Additionally, because some agents are known to be pushy, it also avoids the hassle and stress defending yourself on your own.

 Since most taxpayers that represent themselves lack knowledge and experience dealing with the IRS, they are more likely to be taken advantage of, which makes hiring a professional all the more important.